IRS Forms

 Short‑Term Vs Long‑Term, Plus Boxes A Through F

-Start with the holding period.
+Start with the holding period, counted from the day after you acquired the asset.
 One year or less is short term, Part I. More than one year is long term, Part II.
+A sale on the one-year anniversary is still short term because long term requires at least one year and one day.
 Inside each part, choose the correct box to reflect whether basis was reported to the IRS and whether an adjustment applies.
 This split controls whether you can summarize on Schedule D or must include itemized detail.

 Box Mapping At A Glance